EU exit in Kent

 As happened in December 2020, when France suddenly shut its border over concerns about the Alpha COVID variant, the contraflow can also be installed to manage a live incident.
 However, because of the complications of putting traffic management controls in place when the carriageway is backed-up with vehicles, KRF partners will always do their best to plan to have the contraflow up and running before queues start to build.

-For more details about Operation Brock, visit Highways England’s website here
+For more details about Operation Brock, visit the National Highways website here

 Driver welfare plans